Nasopharyngeal Carcinoma

 Background

 Nasopharyngeal Carcinoma (NPC) is a malignant tumour in the nasopharynx.
 It is the most common head and neck cancer in Hong Kong.
 Due to its prevalence in Southern China, it is also known as “Canton tumour”.
-There are around 772 new cases of NPC in 2021 in Hong Kong.
-The incidence rate is around 3 times higher for men (male and female ratio is 2.6: 1), whereas the peak incidence age is around 50 to 60.

 The nasopharynx lies at the centre of the head.
 It is posterior to the nasal cavity and paranasal sinuses, and is connected to the pharynx underneath.
 NPC can spread to the Eustachian tube, which connects the nasopharynx to the middle ear, and nearby nerves.
 Furthermore, it has a strong lymphatic link, so it is common to spread to neck lymph nodes.